 But back to the issue of expense.

-Disposable nappies alone are set to cost you €580 a year, so now might be a good time to work on becoming a parenting influencer on Insta and partnering with a nappy brand to tap into all that sweet #spon moolah
+Disposable nappies alone are set to cost you €580 a year, so now might be a good time to work on becoming a parenting influencer on Insta and partnering with a nappy brand to tap into all that sweet #spon moolah.

-Look, not everyone has the benefit of making a baby exactly when they’d planned to.
 It could be a case that you’ve just found out and you’re in a mad scramble to get your bits in order.
-Or maybe you’re not pregnant yet, but the possibilities are very definitely on the horizon.

-Either way, stopping by this blog to see what you should do is a smart first step.
 Financial planning is always a good move, especially when you’re facing a big life change – and no life change is bigger than bringing an actual living, breathing and squawking babóg into the world.

 Will it be easy?
 Absolutely not.

 Will it be worth it?
 Probably.
-I don’t know how they’re gonna turn out so I’m not making you any promises ?
+I don’t know how they’re gonna turn out so I’m not making you any promises.

 All joking aside, there are several things you should do before your sweet cherub’s arrival.

-If you’re a laydeee (cue Little Britain voice), you’ll need to apply for maternity leave at least six weeks before you intend to go on maternity leave.
+Ladies, you’ll need to apply for maternity leave at least six weeks before you intend to go on maternity leave.
 It’s 12 weeks if you’re self-employed.
-Maternity Benefit (to give it its formal title) is paid for 26 weeks at €245 a week.

 Some employers will continue to pay you in full, so check your contract or call into HR to see where you’re at.

-Paternity Leave wasn’t actually introduced until September 2016, but it’s €245 as well and covers two weeks – which, to be honest, isn’t a whole lot of bonding time for you and the bub.
+Paternity Benefit is €274 as well and covers two weeks – which, to be honest, isn’t a whole lot of bonding time for you and the bub.

-Think of it as a two-week break that you get to spend with your kid.
 You might want to book a holiday directly afterwards where you go somewhere else, without them.

-You may have noted that, combined, paid parental leave stacks up to €1,960 a month.
+You may have noted that, combined, paid parental leave stacks up to €1,374 a month.
 For both of you.

 Those €580 disposable diapers can go in a bin and you can duct tape some cloth to your baby’s rear end and hope for the best.